ChinaGodMan/UserScripts/smart-translator-tool/README_en.md

 <!--AUTO_ABOUT_PLEASE_DONT_DELETE_IT-->
 <img height="6px" width="100%" src="https://media.chatgptautorefresh.com/images/separators/gradient-aqua.png?latest">

-> ### 🔍你可能在找自动翻译
+> ### 🔍You may be looking for automatic translation
 >
-> -   [**外语终结者**](https://greasyfork.org/scripts/504890): Recognize non-Chinese characters，If the length is greater than5And the translated text does not contain Chinese，Then translate and replace the original text to Chinese
+> -   [**Foreign Language Terminator**](https://greasyfork.org/scripts/504890): Recognize non-Chinese characters，If the length is greater than5And the translated text does not contain Chinese，Then translate and replace the original text to Chinese
 > -   [**Web Translation——Automatic translation into Chinese**](https://greasyfork.org/scripts/505208): Give each non-Chinese web page the bottom right corner（Can be adjusted to the lower left corner）Add onegoogleTranslation icon，This version is a Chinese translation，Translate only foreign languages ​​to Chinese,Add automatic translation
 > -   [**Translation widget | Translate any language**](https://greasyfork.org/scripts/530406): Translation of any language and shortcut one-click translation of the language you want | Page Translation | Select text (press Ctrl) | Provide shortcuts, just press one key to quickly translate the language you want | English learning | Translation can be set and supports most common languages ​​around the world | Feedback if you have any questions